How to Gain an Edge When Hard Work Isn't Enough with Professor Laura Huang

 And he's like, kind of looked at me strange, and was surprised that I even knew who Andy Pettit was, let alone recognized the signature.
 And so realized that that was sort of a way in, that he saw me as this, young Asian female.
 And so I started talking a lot more quantitatively right around the statistics of the baseball and this batting average and this number of RBI is and all sorts of things and form this connection with him.

-And all of a sudden I realized, Oh, it makes sense, right?
+And all of a sudden I realized, oh, it makes sense, right?
 Asian engineer knows a lot about statistics.
-Um, and, and like then Kind of, he saw the value in me, and we were able to have a much more enriching conversation, and so, you know, I tell stories like that, I tell stories about, you know, and all of it sort of, I should, I should pause here and say all of it kind of goes towards the Thank you.
+Then he saw the value in me, and we were able to have a much more enriching conversation.

 This overall framework that I was trying to present in the book where edge it's about how to gain an edge, right?
-So it's about getting an edge when you're getting written off by this investor who sees you as just some dumb Floozy who doesn't know anything about the investment world and the way you do that is through this This framework that I developed over the course of the research that I had been conducting where the e d g e Stand for the components of edge, right?
+So it's about getting an edge when you're getting written off by this investor who sees you as just some dumb floozy who doesn't know anything about the investment world and the way you do that is through this framework that I developed over the course of the research that I had been conducting where the EDGE stand for the components of edge, right?

-So edge is not just about getting an edge.
-It's about understanding how you enrich Delight guide and make your effort go further, right?
-So the e d g e effort sorry enrich delight guide and effort and so when I speak about that example You can work really, really hard.
-You can put a lot of effort in, but unless you, unless that other, that counterpart sees how you enrich and provide value, that meeting's not going to go anywhere.
+So edge is about understanding how you Enrich Delight Guide and make your Effort go further, right?
+So the EDGE - Enrich Delight Guide and Effort and so when I speak about that example you can work really, really hard.
+You can put a lot of effort in, but unless that counterpart sees how you enrich and provide value, that meeting's not going to go anywhere.

-and I think that's so important that authenticity piece of it because a lot of times it almost starts to sound like it's being strategic that you're trying to manage impressions and we've all had that example of like we see someone kissing up to the boss and we're like that just feels gross like I don't want to be that person I don't want to be like managing impressions and trying to be strategic and And, and like, but this is actually the opposite of that.
+Laura: I think that's so important that authenticity piece of it because a lot of times it almost starts to sound like it's being strategic that you're trying to manage impressions and we've all had that example of like we see someone kissing up to the boss and we're like that just feels gross like I don't want to be that person.
+I don't want to be like managing impressions and trying to be strategic, but this is actually the opposite of that.

-It's beautiful.
-You know, Laura, I, I picture you as right now because you know, you, you basically have to go out and do a press tour for your book over the years now.
-And it might feel a bit boring for me to be asking you these questions.
-So thank you for being a great sport, but I, I frame it this way because If you are able to just talk freely about this book, has there been any ways that maybe you've evolved with your definitions or, or changed your thinking or, or if you could play like a, a remix to it, would there be anything that you, you share now?
+John: You know, Laura, if you are able to just talk freely about this book, has there been any ways that maybe you've evolved with your definitions or, or changed your thinking or, or if you could play like a, a remix to it, would there be anything that you, you share now?

 Hard Work Plus

-Well, I think the remix for, for sure.
-I think, um, you know, it's, Part Of What I realized the more that I talked about this book is this notion of like hard work alone is not enough and what I mean by that is we're all sort of taught that hard work is the secret to success and it is I would never say that hard work is not critical but hard work alone is not enough and that's why that last E is effort and hard work it comes last because when we know how we enrich and delight and guide that's when that effort and hard work would actually, actually worked harder for you.
+Laura: Part of what I realized the more that I talked about this book is this notion of hard work alone is not enough and what I mean by that is we're all sort of taught that hard work is the secret to success and it is, I would never say that hard work is not critical, but hard work alone is not enough and that's why that last E is effort and hard work it comes last because when we know how we enrich and delight and guide that's when that effort and hard work actually worked harder for you.

-So I think the remix would be, you know, instead of edge turning adversity into advantage, maybe it's edge when hard work alone is not enough.
-You know, I mean, I, I definitely think that piece around flipping that adversity in your favor is important, but I also think that That the importance of being able to understand that hard work is critical, but there's ways to give yourself that hard work plus To give yourself that tailwind So that your hard work does work harder for you Is also super important But you know I think a lot of those ideas and that that piece of it is going into the second book which we talked a little bit briefly about earlier, but You know, I think the second book is much more focused on I would say some of it's a combination of like the fundamental ideas that I started with but also a lot of the future research that I had been doing after this book came out.
+So I think the remix would be, you know, instead of Edge: Turning Adversity into Advantage, maybe it's Edge: When Hard Work Alone is Not Enough.
+You know, I mean, I, I definitely think that piece around flipping that adversity in your favor is important, but I also think that the importance of being able to understand that hard work is critical, but there's ways to give yourself that hard work plus, to give yourself that tailwind so that your hard work does work harder for you Is also super important.
+But you know I think a lot of those ideas and that that piece of it is going into the second book which is much more focused on I would say some of it's a combination of the fundamental ideas that I started with but also a lot of the future research that I had been doing after this book came out.

 Second Book and Gut Feel

-So the second book is purely based on gut feel.
+Laura: So the second book is purely based on gut feel.
 It's around how do we hone and harness our gut feel?
-How do we take the experiences that we've had, the background, the cultures, even the trauma, all of the negative things that we've experienced, how do we harness that in a way that allows us to recognize our gut feel, recognize the signals that our gut feels trying to tell us, allow us to take action on that gut feel, diagnose it and take action in a way that will make all of that hard work that we've put in, um, I think, you know, Allow us to just take it in a different direction in a more valuable more effective effective direction So that's the book that is sort of the sequel but also the remix.
+How do we take the experiences that we've had, the background, the cultures, even the trauma, all of the negative things that we've experienced, how do we harness that in a way that allows us to recognize our gut feel, allow us to take action on that gut feel, in a way that will make all of that hard work that we've put in, I think, you know, allow us to just take it in a different direction in a more valuable more effective effective direction.
+So that's the book that is sort of the sequel but also the remix.

-It's super cool And if we can't talk about it too much Let me know but a question that comes to my mind thinking about my own gut and intuition.
+John: It's super cool.
+And if we can't talk about it too much let me know, but a question that comes to my mind thinking about my own gut and intuition.
 I struggle to sometimes understand what is my gut reaction versus maybe what is a limiting belief that I have on myself.
 Have you seen anything yet in the research that indicates what is a gut and maybe what's a limiting belief?

 Gut Reaction vs Limiting Belief

-Yeah, so, um, part of what I am currently still like in the process of writing is like, Our gut feel comes to us as certain sensations.
+Laura: Yeah, so, part of what I am currently still in the process of writing is our gut feel comes to us as certain sensations.
 And so how do we recognize those sensations as, this is, this is my experience trying to tell me something.
-There's something about, um, what I'm experiencing now in the outside world and it's telling me something about my priors.
+There's something about, what I'm experiencing now in the outside world and it's telling me something about my priors.

 Making Edge Actionable